bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 65°
+- 64°
-- Light Rain and Windy
+- Drizzle and Windy
-- 66% humidity
+- 64% humidity
-- 29 mph wind
+- 26 mph wind
-- 9% cloud cover
+- 54% cloud cover
 - 40 AQI 🟩
 - 0.69 inches of rain and 0.33 inches of snow expected in the next 48 hours